c0pperdragon/Amiga-Digital-Video/README.md

 ## Software

-Download the latest release of the RGBtoHDMI software https://github.com/hoglet67/RGBtoHDMI and unzip the content to the micro SD card
+Download the latest release of the RGBtoHDMI software (https://github.com/hoglet67/RGBtoHDMI) and unzip the content to the micro SD card
-(must be formatted with FAT32).
-This micro sd card goes into the RPi and contains all software needed.
+(must be formatted as FAT32).
+This micro SD card goes into the RPi and contains all software needed.
-Because the adapter board already contains a configuration selector, the Amiga profile is already preselected and can be used directly.
+Because the adapter board contains a configuration selector, the Amiga profile is already preselected and can be used directly.